Security-Champions-Beta/SlimFixTheCodes/Python-Jwt_Abusing-None-Algorithm_Hs256-2/README.md

 / (slash) is replaced by _(underscore)
 = (padding characters) are deleted

-JWT Token Header -> type of hashing
-JWT Token Payload (Claims) -> containg claim
-JWT Token Signatures -> sign
 ------
-○ alg
-only allow specific algorithm(s)
+alg : only allow specific algorithm(s)
-○ kid
-The reserved kid claim represents a key identifier, helping the receiver to find the right key ○ jku
-The reserved jku claim represents a URL pointing to a set of public keys that can be used to verify the signature ○ x5u
-X5u reserved claim represents the location of an X.509 certificate (TLS certificate) ○ iss	Issuer
-The identity of the party who issued the token.
-○ iat	Issued At
-The Unix timestamp of when the token was issued.
+kid : The reserved kid claim represents a key identifier, helping the receiver to find the right key jku : The reserved jku claim represents a URL pointing to a set of public keys that can be used to verify the signature x5u : X5u reserved claim represents the location of an X.509 certificate (TLS certificate) iss	Issuer : The identity of the party who issued the token. iat	Issued At	: The Unix timestamp of when the token was issued.
-○ nbf	Not Before
-The Unix timestamp of earliest date that the token can be used.
-○ exp	Expires
-The Unix timestamp of when the token expires.

 --------
-● JWT storage - cookie XSS protections (HttpOnly & secure flags) are not ● available for browser local/session storage.
+JWT storage - cookie XSS protections (HttpOnly & secure flags) are not

+available for browser local/session storage.

-● Best practice - memory-only JWT token handling.
+Best practice - memory-only JWT token handling.

-● Protection of the crypto keys (server side).
+Protection of the crypto keys (server side).
 JWE

-● Protection against CSRF - it’s not JWT tokens, it’s about how you use them
+Protection against CSRF - it’s not JWT tokens, it’s about how you use them

 ## Owasp